-This cosmopolitan yet medievil city is a must stop when traveling through Switzerland.
+This cosmopolitan yet medieval city is a must-stop when traveling through Switzerland.
 Just approaching Lake Zurich alone as it shines in the sun and you emerge from Old Town, with the snow-capped mountains beset in the background, are reason enough to make a stop.

 Zurich has more to offer than its beautiful views and upscale shopping scene.
 There’s a bohemian side to this city creeping up (in a good way) within Zurich’s Industrial Quarter.
 Venture on over to Frau Gerold’s Garten, which is pretty much a small neighborhood constructed out of shipping containers.
 There are several bars, shops and eateries here that offer a completely unique perspective of Zurich.

 Top Tours & Things To Do in Zurich

 Walk the Limmatquai Promenade